crafttheweb/thelastpickle/_posts/2014-05-21-jmx-socks-proxy.md

 The SOCKS proxy transmits TCP connections through the proxy server.
 This means that any request -- HTTP or otherwise -- is viewed as originating from the proxy server.
 It's an effective way of bypassing the firewalls in place on a computer, as well as masking the origin of a request.

-We will use the following flags to set up a connection:
+We will use the following flags to set up a ssh connection:

 - `-D [bind_address:]port`: Direct remote traffic to this port on the local machine.